WiilliamZou/hackerRankCode/_posts/2015-05-27-hadoopThoughs.md

 One possible solution is to use decorated data structures.
 Let's assume nodes in the distributes system use IO (such as netowrk sockets) to coomunication.
 More specifically, the object serialization/deserialization is adopted as the basic communication mechanism.
 When the node attempts to send data, java agent intercepts and checks this communication is caused by a request which is currently being traced.
 If it is, the decoration information is added into the orginal object serialization data.
 The decoration includes the ID, the request identifiers, start time and source IP of source request.

 When another node retrives the data, the java agent of that node intercepts and checks if it contains decoration.
-If it is,  it will mark the **source request field** of requests which accesses data to be the request indicated in the decoration.
+If it is,  it will mark the **source request field** of requests which accesses data (like taint analysis) to be the request indicated in the decoration.

 ### image -- decoration on communication data
 ![](http://i.imgur.com/OuIiinX.png)